oracle-samples/oracle-db-examples/java/jdbc/ConnectionSamples/Readme.md

 detach connections to the connection broker through `attachServerConnection()` and `detachServerConnection()`.
-DRCP should be used in a scenario when there are a number of middle tiers but the number of active connections is fairly less than the number of open connections.
+DRCP should be used in a scenario when there are a number of middle tiers but the number of active connections is fairly less than th number of open connections.

 ----